azfcf/CMP_SC-2830-Team-25-Final/README.md

 ## How to Run
 - MySQL should be listening on port 3306.
 In the MySQL console, paste contents of the schema.sql file into the database terminal.
-- Start the backend by running `npm run` in the backend folder.
+- Start the backend by running `npm start` in the backend folder.
-- Start the frontend byusing `npm run` in the frontend folder.
+- Start the frontend byusing `npm start` in the frontend folder.